Agriculture

 Frequently Asked Questions On Food Security in India: Securing the Future of Millions

-1. What is meant by food security?
+1. What is the meaning of food security?

 Availability, Accessibility, Utilization and Stability are the four pillars of food security.